 - The need to maximise savings and efficiencies.
-Strategies to deliver this include: - > Sharing of services with other authorities - ➤ Seeking procurement savings.
-For example at the end of 2010-11 the Council let a new insurance contract which will save it approximately £130,000 per annum - Rationalising accommodation and letting out office space.
-During 2010-11 a large part of the third floor of the Council Offices were let out to Surrey Police which will generate an ongoing revenue income - > Tight vacancy control - Seeking restructuring savings - Reviewing fees and charges - Smarter use of technology - Restructuring management and staffing levels - A continuing need to reduce dependence on reserves with 2011-12 confirmed as the last year in which the Council would make a net use of specific reserves for revenue purposes. - The importance of maximising investment income whilst balancing risk. - The increasing deficits identified over the Outline Budget period.
+Strategies to deliver this include: - Sharing of services with other authorities- during 2011-12 several heads of service and other posts have been shared with a neighbouring borough council - ➤ Seeking procurement savings.
+For example at the end of 2011-12 the Council let a new insurance contract which will save it approximately £0.130m per annum - ➤ Rationalising accommodation and letting out office space.
+During 2011-12 a part of thefirst and second floors of the Council Offices were let out to Surrey Social Services staff which will generate an ongoing revenue income - Tight vacancy control - Seeking restructuring savings

+- Reviewing fees and charges - Smarter use of technology - Restructuring management and staffing levels, during 2011-12 several senior managers left and their posts were not directly replaced. - A continuing need to reduce dependence on reserves -The importance of maximising investment income whilst balancing risk. - The increasing deficits identified over the Outline Budget period.

 The Council reaffirmed its commitment to reduce its dependence on reserves, but recognised that the impact of the global economic downturn on the Council meant that this would take longer to achieve than originally planned.
-The following areas particularly were identified: